- On This Page

 - Known Issues with UW Exchange Online

 - Reporting Problems

-UW Exchange Online is now live and available to early adopters.
-Early adopters are current UW Exchange Local users who have requested that their mailboxes be moved to Exchange Online.
-As an early adopter using a newly released service, you might experience unexpected behavior and brief service outages.
+UW Exchange Online is now live and available to current UW Exchange Local users under the migration phase of the program.
+A systematic process is underway to move all current UW Exchange Local users to UW Exchange Online.
 While the transfer is taking place, you will be able to access and use calendars and email.
 You will still have the ability to see other UW Exchange Local calendars after you move to UW Exchange Online.

 Preparing for the Move

 Before your mailbox is moved to UW Exchange Online, please make the following preparations.